Haritavm/wireshark-traffic-analysis/report.md

 ---

 ## Conclusion

-This lab demonstrates how Wireshark can be used to capture and analyze real-world traffic.
-The capture shows both encrypted (TLS, QUIC) and unencrypted (HTTP, DNS) protocols, highlighting the diversity of modern network communication.
-This structured analysis is useful for interview preparation, portfolio documentation, and hands-on learning in IT security and system administration.
+This lab demonstrates how Wireshark can be used to capture and analyze real-world network traffic.
+The capture includes encrypted protocols (TLS, QUIC), diagnostic traffic (ICMP), and foundational services (DNS, TCP), showcasing the diversity of modern communication.
+The structured documentation and visuals make this lab ideal for interview preparation, portfolio presentation, and hands-on learning in IT security and system administration.